Radiculitis (inflammation of the root of one of the spinal nerves). Inflammation of the nerve roots or radiculitis, how to do it correctly

 It is impossible to delay the treatment of pathology, because untimely seeking help can provoke complications:

-• Severe cases are manifested by complete paralysis;
+• Severe cases manifest as complete paralysis;

 • Try to keep your weight under control;